-Phase 2 Clinical Trial (SARA-OBS and SARA-INT)
+The SARA Program - Phase 2 Clinical Trial (SARA-OBS and SARA-INT)

-The SARA clinical program contains 2 studies:
+The SARA clinical program contains two studies:

-- SARA-OBS was an observational study that recruited 218 participants, of whom 185 have completed the 6-months follow-up, between April 2017 and April 2019.
+- SARA-OBS was an observational study that recruited 218 participants, of whom 185 completed a 6-months follow-up, between April 2017 and April 2019.
 This study was designed to characterize the target population of elderly patients (65 years old and above), who are at risk for mobility disability.
-This study was executed in 11 sites, in the United States, France, Italy and Belgium.
+This study was executed in 11 sites in the United States, France, Italy and Belgium.
 The study was finalized and a preliminary analysis of the SARA-OBS study was presented at the 12th Annual Congress of SCWD in Berlin, Germany in December 2019.
-The first presentation of the final results was given at the virtual 13th annual congress of SCWD on December 12, 2020. - SARA-INT is a global, double-blind, placebo-controlled study, with 233 participants, who receive Sarconeos (BIO101) at doses of 175 or 350 mg b.i.d. or placebo, for 6 months.
-This study is executed in 22 centers in the United States and Belgium.
-Recruitment was completed in March 2020 and despite impediments posed by the COVID-19 pandemic, such as the interruption of in-office study visits and other disruptions, we were able to retain most of the study participants.
-The last patient completed his final on-treatment visit in December 2020 and top-line results from this study are expected during the second quarter of 2021.
+The first presentation of the final results was given at the virtual 13th annual congress of SCWD on December 12, 2020. - SARA-INT was a global, double-blind, placebo-controlled study, with 233 participants, who received Sarconeos (BIO101) at doses of 175 or 350 mg b.i.d. or placebo for 6 to 9 months.
+The study was executed in 22 centers in the United States and Belgium.
+Recruitment was completed in March 2020 with the last patient completing his final on-treatment visit in December 2020.
+Because of impediments posed by the COVID -19 pandemic, such as the interruption of in-office study visits and other disruptions, only 45 percent of the study subjects were able to complete the study with end-of-treatment efficacy assessments and the study was underpowered to observe the hypothesized effect size, and the primary and secondary endpoints were not met.